-CHARCOAL, PASTEL, AND PENCIL ON PAPER, $40^{\prime\prime}$ x $30^{\prime\prime},$ COLLECTION OF DRS.
-CARLOS GARCIA-VELEZ AND W. KENT DAVIC, CHAPEL HILL, NC, COURTESY THE DRAWING CENTER, NEW YORK wants to invite viewers to contemplate the layers of story and presentation in front of them.
+CHARCOAL, PASTEL, AND PENCIL ON PAPER, 40" x 30", COLLECTION OF DRS.

+CARLOS GARCIA-VELEZ AND W. KENT DAVIC, CHAPEL HILL, NC, COURTESY THE DRAWING CENTER, NEW YORK of story and presentation in front of them.
 "My art takes work," she said.
 "I told my mom that people have to do yoga moves to see it-to adjust themselves to me instead of the other way around."